SherG/sherrieg/content/blog/nikki-haley-fundraising-texts.md

 "STOP," I replied.

 Will she text me again tomorrow night?
-We'll see.

 Yes, I realize it's not Nikki herself, but some entity raising campaign cash for her.